 My colleagues Federal MP for Melbourne Adam Bandt and Melbourne City Councillors Rohan Leppert and Cathy Oke, and I have a plan for a Liveable Melbourne.

 Under the old parties, planning ministers have been given successively greater powers to bulldoze local governments and community groups.
 It’s time our planning system worked for the community, not big developers.

 I introduced a Bill into Parliament in 2015 to ban big developers from donating to political parties and candidates, but Labor, the Liberals, and the Nationals joined together to vote it down.
-Unlike the old parties, the Greens do not take donations from big developers.
-Sign our petition if you think the old parties shouldn’t either.
+Now, after a long campaign, new donations rules have passed parliament.
+Unfortunately the government still refuses to ban donations from big developers or gambling interests.
+Unlike the old parties, the Greens do not take donations from big developers or gambling interests.

 We plan to remove the excessive powers of the Planning Minister to overrule councils and community members, and make sure businesses don’t get more votes on Melbourne City Council than residents.